azymohliad/qb-prompt/README.md

 ## Installation

 **1. Install dependencies**
 qb-prompt uses Powerline fonts.
-Check out [this link](https://powerline.readthedocs.io/en/latest/installation/linux.html#fonts-installation) for installation instructions.
-Note, if you have an error on the 4th step (no such file or directory ~/.config/fontconfig/conf.d/) - just create it.
-If you use Arch Linux simply install `powerline-fonts` package.
+Check out [this link](https://powerline.readthedocs.io/en/latest/installation.html#fonts-installation) for installation instructions.
+Some Linux distros have a package for it in their repos.
+For example, `powerline-fonts` in ArchLinux, `fonts-powerline` in Ubuntu.
-Actually Powerline fonts is not a strict dependency, it's just the default config uses it.
-You can use any custom fonts for widget terminators, directory separators, etc. But if you want these beatiful arrowed backgrounds - you need Powerline fonts.
+Strictly saying, Powerline fonts is a (very) recommended dependency, but not required.
+The default config uses it for widget transitions, directory separators, etc, but you can change them to any characters you like.
+Although if you want these beatiful arrowed backgrounds - you need Powerline fonts.

 **2. Get qb-prompt.sh**
 **Simple way**: download `qb-prompt.sh` generated with default configuration from repository